contheflan/Dr-Con-Smash-Monster-Mash/README.md

 -Doesnt know the best method of asking questions for better understanding of react concepts.

 ### Opportunities:
--Creative muscles flexed when coming up with interesting project 'gimmicks'.
+-Creative muscles flex when coming up with interesting project ideas.

 ### Threats:
 -Not having a clear direction for tackling more complex project goals.